 Flawed Claim 41: Tighter regulation of banks, and in particular higher equity requirements, are undesirable because they would cause activities to move to the unregulated shadow banking system.
-130
+136

 What's wrong with this claim?
 As we discuss, particularly in Chapter 13, the development of the shadow banking system and the risks it poses point to past weakness of enforcement.
 The most dangerous parts of the shadow banking system have developed primarily to avoid existing regulation in what is called regulatory arbitrage.
 Examples include the so called off-balance-sheet special purpose vehicles and money market funds, both of which played in infamous role in the 2007-2009 financial crisis.
 The lessons should be that we need better rules and better enforcement for all institutions, not that we should give up on rules.
 Dealing with regulatory arbitrage is challenging, but the challenge can be met, and it must be met if the regulation is important and beneficial.
-131 Unregulated institutions that do not take deposits, including those that engage in mortgage lending, often rely on significantly more equity funding than banks.
-132
+Unregulated institutions that do not take deposits, including those that engage in mortgage lending, often rely on significantly more equity funding than banks.
+138

 Flawed Claim 42: Since banking is a global business, it is important to maintain a "level playing field."
 Therefore, banking regulation must be coordinated and harmonized worldwide.
-133
+139

-&lt;sup>130 See, for example Kashyap et al. (2010), Hanson et al. (2011) and Elliott (2013).
+136 See, for example Kashyap et al. (2010), Hanson et al. (2011) and Elliott (2013).
 Such claims are made repeatedly by bankers, including in the December 6, 2023 hearing on Oversight of Wall Street Firms in the Senate Committee on Banking, Housing and Urban Affairs mentioned in the context of Flawed Claim 1.

-&lt;sup>131 Levitin (2014, p.
+137 Levitin (2014, p.
 2037) asserts that "Admati and Hellwig think that [dealing with the shadow banking system] is easy."
 In fact, we have not claimed it is easy to enforce the regulation effectively, only that it is important and possible.
 In "We are Still Hostages to the Big Banks," New York Times, August 26, 2013, Anat Admati summarized the response: past failures to make sure that banks could not hide risks using various tricks in opaque markets is hardly reason to give up on essential new regulations.
 We must face the challenge of drawing up appropriate rules and enforcing them or pay dearly for failing to do so."
 For more details see Chapter 13 and Admati et al. (2013, Section 10).

-&lt;sup>132 See Jiang et al. (2020).
-133 This argument is made plays a key role in discussions about rules set by the Basel Committee on Banking
+138 See Jiang et al. (2020).

+139 This argument is made plays a key role in discussions about rules set by the Basel Committee on Banking Supervision.
+Since the first Basel Accord, "Basel I," concluded in 1988, there has been an understanding that the rules